-Go back to the Content Settings click on Ads and then repeat actions from the 3rd step.
+A similar procedure is applicable if you want to stop ads on Chrome.
+For this, go back to the Content Settings, click Ads and then repeat actions from the 3rd step.

-Navigate to a particular website you want/don’t want to see ads on, then click the area just to the left of its URL (usually it shows a little lock and the word Secure) and in the dropdown menu click on Settings.
+Navigate to a particular website you want/don’t want to see ads on, then click the padlock (“Secure”) icon in the address bar.
+Then in the dropdown menu click Settings.
 Find the Ads entry, then choose a preferred option in the menu.

 So, after those steps, I won’t see ads?